 El Poble-sec

-Recently, we stayed in the El Poble-sec district – which lies between Montjuic and the Old Town.
-The location was ideal for local transportation from the airport and within reasonable walking distance to the Old Town, Montjuic and the famous tapas street.
+This district lies between Montjuic and the Old Town.
+The location was ideal for direct transportation to and from the airport and within walking distance to the popular Barcelona tapas street.
+We got a room at the Hotel Concordia Barcelona, which worked great for our stay.

-When To Go to Barcelona, Spain
+When To Go to Barcelona

-We recommend visiting Barcelona in the shoulder season – either autumn or spring – when there are far fewer tourists and more affordable accommodations.
+We recommend visiting Barcelona in the shoulder season – either autumn or spring – when there are fewer tourists and more affordable accommodations.

-Barcelona Walking Shoes
+Walking Shoes

 Anti-Theft Bag for Barcelona

-Barcelona Travel Camera
+Travel Camera

 Spain Travel Insurance